lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   kemContext MAY contain additional algorithm specific context information.

-\< Editorial Note: With the update to -V08, the fields senderNonce, recipNonce, len, and mac were removed from the KemOtherInfo sequence.

-  The kemContext was added to KemCiphertextInfo and KemOtherInfo for offer similar flexibility as cms-kemri offers with ukm.

-  The authors are waiting for further expert review from the WG on the specification of KEM-based message protection.

-End of Editorial Note >

 * OKM is the output keying material of the KDF used for MAC-based message protection of length len and is called ssk in this document.

 There are various ways how Alice can request, and Bob can provide the KEM ciphertext, see {{{sect-e}} for details.
 The KemCiphertextInfo can be requested using PKI general messages as described in {{sect-5.3.19.18}}.
 Alternatively, the generalInfo field of the PKIHeader can be used to convey the same request and response InfoTypeAndValue structures as described in {{sect-5.1.1.5}}.
 The procedure works also without Alice explicitly requesting the KEM ciphertext in case Bob knows a KEM key of Alice beforehand and can expect that she is ready to use it.